-The ESG sub-awards proposed as part of this 2021-22 Action Plan were selected via the standard annual application process along with the City's CDBG and HOME programs.
+The ESG sub-awards proposed as part of this 2022-23 Action Plan were selected via the standard annual application process along with the City's CDBG and HOME programs.
 The City's competitive process includes required public notifications and issuance of a Notice of Funding Availability (NOFA).
 In efforts to reach as many applicants as possible the City advertised in local publication of general circulation, online, via social media, and through e-mail blasts to interested parties.
 Moreno Valley also offered an on-line application workshop aimed at providing program information and application assistance.
-Applications were due January 29, 2021.
-The efforts resulted in the City receiving two (2) applications requesting a total \$123,000 across the 2 programs.
+Applications were due January 31, 2022.
+The efforts resulted in the City receiving two (2) ESG applications requesting a total \$210,584.
 As part of the application process, in preparation of the Action Plan, the City contracted a third party to collaborate with City Staff as the Technical Review Committee for review of the ESG applications.
 Each application was reviewed two times, once for completeness and HUD eligibility and once for completion of the City's formal evaluation form.
 Return applicant's prior performance in terms of meeting their established goals, expenditure and administrative requirements were evaluated with the input of City's grant management staff.
-The Technical Review Committee's preliminary recommendations were presented to the City Council at a Public Hearing held on April 20, 2021.
+The Technical Review Committee's preliminary recommendations were presented to the City Council at a Public Hearing held on April 19, 2022.
 In line with the City's policies and objectives, the final project selections shall be made by the City Council via final Public Hearings.
-The Council and the Public reviewed proposed activities via a Public Hearing held on May 4, 2021 and approved the Action Plan.
+The Council and the Public reviewed proposed activities via a Public Hearing held on May 3, 2022 and approved the Action Plan.